 Adding several custom data types

 It is also possible to add more than one custom data type.
-For example, let’s say that we want to add information about differentially methylated regions to the plot.
-We’ll use the example DE data to simulate our methylated dataset:
+For example, let’s combine our methylated bases and our low accessibility regions into one plot.

 Importantly, the significance threshold encoded by the